Online marketing has and continues to change.

 Conclusion

-This guide focuses heavily on SEO (search engine optimization) and essentially ignores paid advertising.
+This guide focuses heavily on SEO (search engine optimization) for your online marketing and all but ignores paid advertising.

 Online marketing is certainly more than one SEO service, and certainly includes paid advertising, but I chose to focus on SEO because every element of online marketing (aside from paid advertising) affects SEO.